Fast-Growing Vines for Any Garden

 Before choosing vines for the garden, consider their purpose.
 Is the goal privacy or additional shade?
 Perhaps it's the creation of a windbreak.
-Is the area sloped, prone to erosion or is it a container.
-In addition, it is important to consider natural elements like soil conditions, air temperature and humidity levels, and the amount of available sunlight.
-Knowing the surroundings and your gardening purpose allow you to choose the perfect flowering vines.
+Is the area sloped, prone to erosion, or is it a container?
+In addition, it's important to consider natural elements like soil conditions, air temperature, humidity, and the amount of available sunlight.
+Knowing the surroundings and your gardening purpose allows you to choose the perfect flowering vines.

 Not every flowering vine grows in similar patterns or climbs in the same way.
 For instance, there are both annual and perennial vines, herbaceous and woody vines, and even deciduous or evergreen vines.

 No matter which flowering vine you choose, chances are it will require some type of support to guide it along the intended path.
 It's also a good idea to plan the path of a flowering vine before you plant it.
-Certain flowering vines require some assistance, for instance, tying leaning vines to designated areas with twine or weaving them across their intended growing path.
+Certain flowering vines require some assistance, for instance, tie leaning vines to designated areas with twine or weave them across their intended growing path.

-While it is important to match the right flowering vine to the right conditions, here are a few of the more robust, fastest growing and most adaptive varieties to their surroundings:
+While it's important to match the right flowering vine to the right conditions, here are a few of the more robust, fastest-growing and most adaptive varieties to their surroundings:

-Honeysuckle Vine: A twining vine that is noted for its colorful, trumpet-shaped flowers, sweet scent and attractiveness to butterflies and hummingbirds.
+Honeysuckle Vine: A twining vine that is noted for its colorful, trumpet-shaped flowers, sweet scent, and attractiveness to butterflies and hummingbirds.
 These vines can grow 10 to 20 feet tall.
-Honeysuckle tolerate shade and grow well on fences, trellises and walls with support.
-Recommended hardiness zones: 4 - 9.
+Honeysuckle tolerates shade and grows well on fences, trellises, and walls with support.
+Recommended hardiness zones: 4-9.

 Climbing Hydrangea: One of the most popular ornamental vines, it grows and flowers in a northern exposure.
 It's a heavy vine and will require sturdy support.
-It grows slowly the first few years, but vigorously once established.
-It has a unique growing pattern--its lateral branches will reach out as far as three feet, making it perfect for coverings.
-Recommended hardiness zones: 4 - 7.
+It grows slowly during the first few years but becomes vigorous once established.
+It has a unique growing pattern where its lateral branches will reach out as far as three feet, making it perfect for coverings.
+Recommended hardiness zones: 4-7.